go-pg/docs/docs/models.md

 ## Column names

-Column name is derived from the struct field name by underscoring it, e.g. struct field `ParentId` gets column name `parent_id`.
+Column name is derived from the struct field name by underscoring it, for example struct field `ParentId` gets column name `parent_id`.
 Default column name can be overridden using `pg` tag:

 ```go